 In the main towns, and at most hotels, the water is treated and is safe to drink.
 However, unless you know the water is treated, bottled water is preferred for drinking.

-St. Croix is offers many types of transportation, including Airline Flights to and from St. Croix in the U.S. Virgin Islands, U.S., Puerto Rico, etc. Depending on the airline and your exact connections, flight times may take anytime from 30 min.to 10 hrs.
+St. Croix offers many types of transportation, including airline flights to and from other Virgin Islands, U.S., the mainland, Puerto Rico, etc. Depending on the airline and your exact connections, flight times may take anytime from 30 min.to 10 hrs.
 There is a large selection of rental vehicles on St. Croix., from a small economy car to a full-size van and just about everything in-between.
 Rental rates are only a little more than on the U.S. mainland.
 Public buses, do operate on St. Croix.
 Expect to pay about $1.00.
-Hours of operation are 5:30 a.m. and 9:30 p.m.
-7days a week.
-Bus routes connect most residential, commercial, and tourist areas, but we don’t recommend relying on the buses if you are on a tight schedule, better to call a taxi.
+Hours of operation vary and bus routes only connect main residential, commercial, and tourist areas.
+We don’t recommend relying on the buses if you are on a tight schedule, better to call a taxi.

 The USVI has the most generous duty free allowance in the entire Caribbean!
 There are no customs duties on most merchandise, and there are no local luxury or sales taxes.
 U.S. citizens are allowed a duty-free shopping quota of $1,600.00.

 AT&T and Sprint are the two major cell phone carriers on St. Croix.

 U.S. Virgin Islands use Country Code – 1 with an area code of 340.

 The island offers it’s residents many of the amenities and conveniences enjoyed by those living on the U.S. mainland.
 There are several large shopping centers with major retailers like Kmart, OfficeMax and Home Depot, as well as countless dining options including traditional fast food restaurants such as McDonald’s, Wendy’s, KFC and Subway.